infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 Regardless of the method used, the error message should indicate the location of the error and provide a clear explanation of the issue.

+### Error Prevention (Legal, Financial, Data) (WCAG 3.3.4 - Level AA)

+To prevent users from making mistakes, the application should provide a mechanism before finalizing a transaction that involves legal, financial, or data-sensitive actions.

+> This technique covers point *3.3.4 Error Prevention (Legal, Financial, Data) - Level AA of the WCAG standard.*

+#### ✅ Success technique(s)

+To satisfy this criterion, the app should provide at least one of the following mechanisms:
+- **Reversible**: The submission is reversible.
+- **Checked**: Data entered by the user is checked for input errors and the user is provided with an opportunity to correct them.
+- **Confirmed**: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

+For legal transactions, the app should provide a stated time within which the transaction may be amended or canceled by the user after the request.

+App should enable users to recover deleted information by temporarily marking it for deletion, moving it to a holding area for a set time, or maintaining a record of deletions for easy restoration requests.

 ### Redundant Entry (WCAG 3.3.7 - Level A)

 Ensure that multi-step processes are user-friendly by not requesting the same information multiple times in a session, as this can be challenging for those with cognitive disabilities.
 This approach enhances accessibility by reducing memory load and simplifying tasks.